yetanothermightytool/powershell/vbr/backup-scanning-tools/README.md

 - PowerShell version 5.1
 - Internet access to download the scripts from the YAMT (Yet Another Mighty Tool) Git repository.
+- All prerequisites for the individual scanning scripts (see the corresponding readme)

 ## Installation
 1. **Download the Installer Script**